Line 331 - Allowable amount of medical expenses for other dependants

 Total dependant's eligible medical expenses minus either $2,171 or 3% of line 236 (whichever is less) of that dependant.

-Enter on line 331 of Schedule 1, Federal Tax, the total of all allowable amounts in respect of each dependant.
+Enter on line 331 of Schedule 1, Federal Tax, the total of all allowable amounts for each dependant.

 Remember to claim the corresponding provincial or territorial non-refundable tax credit on line 5872 of your provincial or territorial Form 428.

 Keep all your documents in case we ask to see them at a later date.

 You may be claiming expenses that would be allowable only for a patient who qualified for the disability amount on line 316.
 In that case, if we do not have a valid Form T2201, Disability Tax Credit Certificate, for that person, you also have to attach a properly completed and certified copy of that application.
 We will review your claim before we assess your return to determine if the person for whom you are claiming medical expenses qualifies.
 If he or she qualified for the disability amount for 2012 and still meets the eligibility requirements in 2013, you can claim this amount without sending us a new Form T2201.
 However, you have to send us the form if the previous period of approval ended before 2013, or if we ask you to do so.

 Forms and publications